 British East India Company ➚ establish first factory (warehouse) at Guangzhou.|

-During the 18th century the East India Company operated a large warehouse at Macau.
+During the 18th century the East India Company also operated a large warehouse at Macau.

 |1730||The Qing government decreed that all trade must be through Guangzhou, with very limited Spanish trade at Xiamen.
 Foreign ships were only allowed into harbor during the trading season, at other times they had to stay at Macau.
 Foreign hostility over these restrictions to trade grew during the period 1760-1842.|